 This particular story begins in 2005.
 Dr. Snyder had been in practice for 3 years and he and his wife, Jenneane, had a beautiful baby girl.
 While playing basketball one day, he took a hard dive that, even after he got home, bothered him.
 He iced it and went to bed.
 Suddenly, at 2 AM, he fell out of bed and had no idea what was happening.
 His wife, Jenneane, was startled — she turned on the light and asked him what was wrong.
 When he couldn’t respond or move, she knew something was wrong and called an ambulance.

 After arriving at the hospital and extensive testing, it was determined that Dr. Snyder had a stroke.
 He was 31.
 It was later determined that when Dr. Snyder dove for that ball, he had wrenched his neck so badly that his carotid artery had torn.
 As the body tried to heal, the clot that had formed broke off and traveled to his brain and lodged in his left temporal lobe, causing paralysis of his right side and the inability to communicate.

 So, what about stem cells?
 Dr. Snyder is passionate about bringing stem cells to his community for many reasons, but what he knows is that if stem cells were available to him all those years ago, things would have been different.
 His healing journey would have been much different.
-And for that reason, Dr. Snyder and his wife, Jenneane, decided to bring this cutting edge and potentially life-changing therapy to their community.
-Since integrating stem cells into the practice, Dr. Snyder has received an infusion and will continue to receive stem cell infusions in the future to aid in the continuous healing of the neural tissue affected by his stroke.
+And for that reason, Dr. Snyder and his wife, Jenneane, decided to bring this cutting edge and potentially life-changing procedure to their community.
+Since integrating stem cells into the practice, Dr. Snyder will continue to receive stem cell Procedures in the future to aid in the continuous healing of the neural tissue affected by his stroke.